tyjhart/spokanecrime/README.md

 ### Locations

 In the SPD's CompStat data, locations of sexual assault offenses are not included in order to protect the victim's privacy.
 While we know how many sexual assaults are reported and the general policing district that they occurred, it's not possible to correlate that type of assault with specific locations.

-When locations are included in weekly CompStat reports, they are sometimes documented only as an intersection of two roads, with no street numbers or direction.
+When locations are included for other offenses, they are sometimes documented only as an intersection of two roads, with no street numbers or direction.
 If an address is included in CompStat data, the street number is rounded - a robbery at "1215 E. Main Street" may become "1200 E. Main Street".
 Sometimes low-numbered locations are documented as "0 E. Main Street".
 This makes density or "heat" mapping difficult, and the resulting graphics unreliable.

 ### Legal Nuance

 There are some distinctions made in the data provided by SPD, and these reflect the definition of certain offenses in the state of Washington.
 For example, while purse snatching is robbery in that property is being taken from somebody in-person, it's not the same as being robbed at gunpoint or carjacked.
 Ideally the perpetrator grabs the purse and flees, without brandishing a weapon or harming the victim otherwise.

 In the raw data, there are a number of offenses listed as "ROBBERY 2D PERSON (NOT PURSE SNATCHING)".
-So while the victim's purse was taken in-person, we won't see it listed as a robbery.
+So while the victim's purse was taken in-person and they were "robbed", we won't see it listed as a robbery.
 This is not so much a shortcoming of the data as it's a nuanced legal distinction.
-It's not made clear in CompStat reports exactly how offenses are defined and categorised.
+Spokane Police don't categorize offenses, e.g. violent and non-violent, in CompStat reports, so we're left to do that ourselves.

 ### Missing Data